 Are entrepreneurs born or are they made?

-- 40 per cent of variance in entrepreneurship accounted by genetic factors
+- 40 per cent of variance in entrepreneurship accounted for by genetic factors

 - Research finds genetics has an influence on becoming an entreprenuer

 - "We create our own environment based on our genes"

 - Genes matter but entrepreneurial skills can be taught

 Are entrepreneurs born or are they made?
 It’s a question that has puzzled researchers for many decades.